Lumesh Syntax Manual 1 (Basic Syntax)

 let

 keyword, supporting multiple variable declarations.
-Types are automatically assigned based on the assigned values.let x = 10 # Single variable
+Types are automatically assigned based on the value.let x = 10 # Single variable

-let a, b = 1, "hello" # Multiple variables assigned separately (the number of expressions on the right must match)
+let a, b = 1, "hello" # Multiple variable assignments (the number of expressions on the right must match)

-let a, b, c = 1 # Multiple variables assigned the same value
+let a, b, c = 1 # Uniform assignment for multiple variables

 =